brianhansen345/phase-0-tracks/web_dev/request_cycle/web_servers.md

 In your own words, what is a VPS (virtual private server)?
 What, according to your research, are the advantages of using a VPS?

-Somewhat similar to an instance of a class in Ruby, a VPS is an instance (copy) of an operating system.
+In a somewhat similar vein as an instance of a class in Ruby, a VPS is an instance (copy) of an operating system.
 Advantages include being able to be created and configured much more easily than a dedicated physical server and are priced much lower.

 Optional bonus question: Why is it considered a bad idea to run programs as the root user on a Linux system?